-While we were watching the black Kite in Faversham Kent yesterday, Breaking news came through on the pager that a Mega bird in the form of a Pacific Swift had turned up at Trimley Marshes in Suffolk.
+While we were watching the black Kite in Faversham, Kent yesterday, breaking news came through on the pager that a Mega bird in the form of a Pacific Swift had turned up at Trimley Marshes in Suffolk.

 On the walk down, we met a few birders returning to the car park.
 None had seen the bird, and although we didn't really believe the bird would have stuck for a second day, we still found it surprising that they would be leaving this early.

 Arriving at the centre and opening the hide door, we were greeted with the words we didn't think we would hear.
 "It's just started to show", but it's very distant.
 Fantastic!
 Now all I had to do was find the bird among the hundreds of swifts out in front of me.
-The other problem is it's only showing briefly when it pops up from the reeds.
+The other problem is that it's only showing briefly when it pops up from the reeds.

-Soon after setting up the scope, birders started to arrive from everywhere, Soon the hide was packed, and I still hadn't seen the bird.
+Soon after setting up the scope, birders started to arrive from everywhere.
+Soon the hide was packed, and I still hadn't seen the bird.

 Some birders left the hide and started scanning from the grass bank, and after hearing encouraging calls of the bird being seen, we decided to head outside and give it a go.

-The area the swift was being seen in while we were there. |
+| The area where the swift was being seen while we were there. |

-Before leaving the Common Swifts start to move closer towards the pools, and the Pacific Swift moves closer with them, giving some nice views.
+Before leaving, the Common Swifts start to move closer towards the pools, and the Pacific Swift moves closer with them, giving some nice views.

 A superb morning, spent in the company of a great group of birders who had come from all parts of the country.